encode/django-rest-framework/docs/api-guide/pagination.md

 #### Details and limitations

-Proper use of cursor based pagination a little attention to detail.
+Proper use of cursor based pagination requires a little attention to detail.
 You'll need to think about what ordering you want the scheme to be applied against.
 The default is to order by `"-created"`.
 This assumes that **there must be a 'created' timestamp field** on the model instances, and will present a "timeline" style paginated view, with the most recently added items first.

 You can modify the ordering by overriding the `'ordering'` attribute on the pagination class, or by using the `OrderingFilter` filter class together with `CursorPagination`.
 When used with `OrderingFilter` you should strongly consider restricting the fields that the user may order by.